-These limits do not include Awards which have lapsed or been surrendered.
-Awards may also be satisfied using treasury shares or market-purchased shares.
-If treasury shares are used, the Company will, so long as required under the Investment Association Principles of Remuneration, count them towards the plan limits set out above.
+These limits do not include options and Awards which have lapsed or been surrendered or which are to be satisfied other than through the issue of shares (such as being intended to be satisfied with market purchased shares).
+Options and Awards may also be satisfied using treasury shares.
+If treasury shares are used, the Company will, so long as required under the Investment Association Principles of Association, count them towards the plan limits set out above.